tsdev/spinw/docs/pages/spinw/spinw.moment.md

 `nRand`
-: The number of random Q points in the Brillouin-zone, default is 1000.
+: The number of random Q points in the Brillouin-zone, default value is 1000.

 `T`
-: Temperature, default is taken from obj.single_ion.T.
+: Temperature, default value is taken from obj.single_ion.T.

 `tol`
 : Tolerance of the incommensurability of the magnetic